hidem1129-oss/Modular-Factory-System/Software/Grafana/sql/Statistics/README.md

 ## Overview

-This panel compares the recorded value ranges of each monitored power channel during the selected Grafana time range.
+The panel is intended for identifying channels with a wide recorded value range during a demonstration, test run, or selected monitoring period.

 For every `port_id`, it displays: